mike-neumann/vital/COMPARISONS.md

-# Comparing Vital with other Platforms
+# Comparisons

-Here you will find small comparisons between Vital and other platforms regarding certain implementations.
+Here you will find small comparisons between Spigot and Vital regarding certain implementations.

 **These comparisons are NOT meant to teach you how Vital works.**

 ## Main class